Contesting / challenge an executor of a will

 Who can challenge an executor / administrator of a will?

-Interested parties, such as beneficiaries named in the will or those who have inherited if there was no will can potentially challenge an executor.
+Interested parties, such as beneficiaries named in the will or those who have inherited if there was no Will can potentially challenge an executor.
 They may do so if they believe the executor is not fulfilling their duties properly or if they suspect fraud or misconduct.

 Can you remove an executor / administrator of a will?